Sammii-HK/space-invaders/README original.md

 1. If all of the aliens have been killed, which means the alien array has a length of 0, the level has been one.
 1. Once a level has been won, this then displays a 'Next Level' button, which when pressed, allows the player to start the next level, and resets the score, lives and timer values.

-### Challenges & Achievements
+### Challenges

 As this was my first JavaScript project I encountered many difficulties:

-* All of the visuals were created in JavaScript so did not exist on page load
+- All of the visuals were created in JavaScript so did not exist on page load
-* I chose this project so I could practice setIntervals as I needed to cement my learning, and this project contained many and it was difficult to manage so many which were running at once, but at different times
+- I chose this project so I could practice setIntervals as I needed to cement my learning, and this project contained many and it was difficult to manage so many which were running at once, but at different times

+### Wins
 During this project I had multiple wins, these include:
 * I have learnt so much during this project and I am really happy with what I have managed to achieve with my new JavaScript knowledge
 * I thought the extra design features, such as the flash on game load and the 'Start Game' button added to the user experience of the game

-## Future enhancements
+## Future features
+There are a few features I would like to add going forward:

-* To create a leaderboard using localStorage
+* I would like to create a leaderboard using localStorage
-* To apply different aliens within the game, so they are not all of the same type
+* I would like to apply different aliens within the game, so they are not all of the same type
-* To set additional aliens at different point values
+* With the additional aliens, I would like to set them at different point values
-* To add in the UFO which comes into the game play at random intervals
+* Another addition I would like to apply is the UFO which comes into the game play at random intervals
-* To add in the barricades and recreate the original arcade game as closely as possible
+* At some point I would also like to add in the barricades, to recreate the original arcade game as closely as possible
-* When levels are increased, to maintain points and time values from the previous levels
+* When the levels are increased, I want to maintain the points and time values from the previous levels